mattyaytch/sass-portfolio/README.md

     npm install -g live-server

 This will run the live server on your machine locally.
-+ Quick Note, make sure you keep two Terminal windows open.
++ Quick Note, make sure you keep two Terminal windows open:
- One for Live Server
++ One for Live Server;
- One for directory changes and commits
++ One for directory changes and commits;